Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 passwordValidation("PrQ1V_");
 ```

 Do the same for the "fizzbuzz".
 Wrap a function around the snippet.
-You don't have to comment out the variables been used.
-Look at what data needs to passed to the function (input).
+You don't have to comment on the variables used.
+Look at what data needs to be passed to the function (input).

 > We can pass as many parameters to a function.
-However I'd encourage your to set some limits.
+However, I'd encourage you to set some limits.
 There are some professionals who say about three is enough.
 Some say about fewer than five.
-Ypu have to be smart about it.
+You have to be smart about it.
 For now, let's say that whenever the number of parameters exceeds three, we would use an array or an object.
 Yeah.
 We can pass an array or an object as an argument.

 ```js
 // interest = (principal * rate * time) / 100